observatorium/observatorium/docs/proposals/20201125-jaeger-traces-store.md

 #### Expose Jaeger UI

 In addition to exposing Jaeger query API the Observatorium could deploy Jaeger UI as well.
+At the moment Observatorium does not expose any UI and it is expected that users deploy UI locally.

 ## Action Plan